Elgin County Library Logo - Horizontal

 The Blue Spruce program introduces children ages 4 to 7 (kindergarten to grade 2) to recently published Canadian picture books.

-The Blue Spruce 2023 nominees are:
+This year’s Blue Spruce nominees are:

 The Silver Birch Express Award is comprised of fiction and nonfiction titles and is geared to readers ages 8-10 (grades 3-4).

-The Silver Birch Express 2023 nominees are:
+This year’s Silver Birch Express nominees are:

 The Silver Birch Fiction Award